 Prior to our engagement with MFF, SNAP-Ed partners had not routinely connected for peer learning.
-Throughout 2019, as partners shared ideas, successes, and challenges with each other, they expressed appreciation for the opportunity to brainstorm with others doing similar work.
-These peer learning calls were paired with tailored guidance documents, curated resources, and templates that helped them frame their focus of work.
-Many partners reported outcomes of new and strengthened relationships with community partners and a deeper understanding of the conditions experienced by SNAP-eligible residents.
+Now, as partners share ideas, successes, and challenges with each other, they express appreciation for the opportunity to brainstorm with others doing similar work.
+These peer learning calls are paired with tailored guidance documents, curated resources, and templates that helped them frame their focus of work.
+Many partners have reported outcomes of new and strengthened relationships with community partners and a deeper understanding of the conditions experienced by SNAP-eligible residents.

 “I appreciate that Healthy Places by Design not only brings ideas to the table, but is also willing to listen and adjust.
 It feels very collaborative.
 Also, your team’s content expertise is really fantastic; you truly understand that root-cause piece and you knew how to unpack our needs and then develop tools in a format that is user friendly and so helpful.”

 Senior Director of Community Impact, Michigan Fitness Foundation